HiveTracker/hivetrackerjs/README.md

     hciconfig

-If it's off, this command should allow turning it on:
+If it's off, you might want to make sure that `bluetoothd` is started at boot, but this command should allow turning it on:

     sudo hciconfig hci0 up